-First name:
+Last name: First name:

-Requested level:
+Present level/section: Requested level:

-Today's date:
+Term: Today's date:

-change classes.
+In the space below, explain why yo u want to change classes.

-Date
+Signature Date

-Final Decision The student will be moved to level
+Final Decision

-S.
+The student will be moved to level The student will not be allowed to cha ange levels.

-Date
+IEP Director's Signature Date

-8.17 Procedure for Appealing a Grade
+8.20 Procedure for Appealing a Grade